alex-lt-kong/CNN-pipeline/README.md

 # Tensorflow Pipeline

-An framework built to be a component in a pipeline of data processing using `Tensorflow`.
+A framework built to be a component in a pipeline of data processing using `Tensorflow`.

 This framework is used to:
 * Read labelled data from upstream data providers.